 Camouflage basics – Shine

-This is an aspect that many people don’t pay attention to and they forget how easily it can be created, even accidentally.
+This is an aspect that many people don’t pay attention to.
+They forget how easily it can be created, even accidentally.
 Shine is the reflection of light off any object and in the wilderness light reflected from a mirror is a common method of signaling for help in a survival situation.
-However, when bugging out in an evasion scenario you want to avoid shine and you need to remember that any reflective objects can cause shine.
+However, when bugging out in an evasion scenario you want to avoid shine.
+You need to remember that any reflective objects can cause shine.
 The lenses of binoculars, rifle scopes and bright pieces of metal (such as water canteen or knife blade) are just a few items that can cause shine.
 Even the clothes you are wearing can cause shine and it is a known fact that bright colors reflect more light than darker colors.

 Camouflage basics – Silhouette

 A silhouette is any dark shape or outline seen against a light background and it can be another sign that affects your camouflage.
 A person standing on a hilltop will silhouette himself against the sky and he can be spotted easily, even during the nighttime.
 The same effect can also occur against the background of a still body of water or on a snow field.
 When traveling in open areas, you should keep your body as low to the ground as possible in order to avoid silhouetting yourself.

 Surface is an important factor when it comes to camouflage.
 You should think of the size and texture of an object when you need to hide it or blend it within the environment.
 Logic dictates that the surface of the object makes its detection easier or harder and you cannot physically reduce the size of an object.
 However, you can reduce the exposed surface of that object.
 When setting camp for example, do so under the canopy of trees to avoid being detected.